garylirocks/quickrefs/azure-networking.markdown

   - Both vNets are linked to the private DNS zone
   - Auto registration enabled for vNet1, disabled for vNet2 (you could still add entries manually)
   - DNS queries resolve across vNets, reverse queries are scoped to the same vNet
+  - To make reverse lookup work across multiple vNets, you can create a reverse lookup zone `in-addr.arpa`, link it to multiple vNets, and manage the records yourself

   On a VM in vNet2: